A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Examples

-The proposed method was compared against the FDTD-PIC method using the problem configurations specified according to Tables \ref{tab:Wide beam parameters} and \ref{tab:Narrow beam parameters}.
+The proposed method was compared against the Boris + FDTD method using the problem configurations specified in Tables \ref{tab:Wide beam parameters} and \ref{tab:Narrow beam parameters}.
 Each simulation was evolved to a final time corresponding to 3000 particle crossings with a $128 \times 128$ mesh.
-A total of $4 \times 10^6$ time steps were used, which gave a CFL of $\approx 0.576$ for the fields.
-In Figure \ref{fig:EBP comparison of methods}, we plot the particle positions of the beams generated using the IAEM with the BDF-1 PIC solver and the FDTD-PIC method.
-We observe excellent agreement with the benchmark FDTD-PIC method despite the first-order time accuracy of the method.
-Additionally, we find that the steady-state structure of the beam is well-preserved with the proposed method without the use of a divergence cleaning method.
-This provides a clear computational advantage over existing methods as it eliminates the need for solutions of auxiliary elliptic or parabolic equations for enforcing charge conservation.
-Additionally, the results presented for the IAEM were generated using simple bilinear maps for the charge and current densities without appealing to more intricate path integral mappings \cite{JPVerboncoeur2005review}.
-We find that the potentials and their spatial derivatives, which are (both) computed using the BDF-1 wave solver are quite smooth and do not show signs of excessive dissipation even after 3000 particle crossings.
-A collection of plots of the potentials and their spatial derivatives obtained with the proposed methods are displayed in figure \ref{fig:EBP + IAEM + BDF-1 fields at end}.
+A total of $4 \times 10^6$ time steps were used, which gave a CFL $\approx 0.576$ for the fields.
+In Figure \ref{fig:EBP comparison of methods}, we plot the particles in the beams generated using the IAEM + BDF-1 solver and the Boris + FDTD method.
+We observe excellent agreement with the benchmark FDTD PIC method despite the first-order time accuracy of the new method.
+Additionally, we find that the steady-state structure of the beam is well-preserved with the proposed method despite the fact that charge conservation is not strictly enforced.
+We find that the potentials and their spatial derivatives, which are computed using the BDF-1 wave solver are quite smooth and do not show signs of excessive dissipation even after 3000 particle crossings.
+Plots of the scalar potential and its gradient obtained with the proposed methods are displayed in Figure \ref{fig:EBP + IAEM + BDF-1 fields at end}.
 We show this data for the wide beam configuration provided in Table \ref{tab:Wide beam parameters}, and note that the results are quite similar for the narrow beam configuration provided in Table \ref{tab:Narrow beam parameters}.
-While the goal of our work is to build higher-order field solvers for plasma applications, these results are interesting from the perspective of practicality.
-More specifically, they demonstrates that it is possible to obtain a reasonable solution in a fairly inexpensive manner.
+While the goal of our work is to build higher-order field solvers for plasma applications, these results are interesting from the perspective of practicality, as they demonstrate that it is possible to obtain a solution of reasonable quality in a fairly inexpensive manner.